 The Executive Director will have an understanding of the University’s academic mission as well as the details of university management.
 This individual will advise the VP/Dean in the formulation of policies and procedures that ensure the efficient and effective operation of the Faculty.
 The scope and impact of this position, given the size and influence of the Faculty of Medicine, is significant and requires strategic agility.
-Representing the VP/Dean and the University at a senior level, both within the University and with external organizations, the Executive Director is called upon to evaluate the Faculty’s organizational and financial needs.
+Representing the VP/Dean and the University at a senior level, both within the University and with external organizations, the Executive Director is called upon to evaluate the Faculty’s operational needs.
 This individual is expected to approach issues with a clear knowledge of the Faculty’s strategic priorities, budgetary realities, and administrative structures with a view to finding constructive and sustainable solutions.

-The Executive Director will directly supervise twenty management staff and will be accountable for approximately eight-hundred administrative staff.
+The Executive Director will directly supervise management staff and will be accountable for approximately eight-hundred administrative staff.

 - Oversees core operational areas of Finance, Human Resources, IT and Building Services.
 Works with Managers/Directors of each service/unit to carry out planning and ensure alignment with the Faculty’s strategic objectives and priorities.

 - Ensures effective financial administration of the Faculty of Medicine, working closely with the Director of Finance.
 Designs, implements and supports a financial infrastructure that will ensure sustainable financial health of the Faculty.
-The successful candidate will: